 Skip to main content

-In England, the proposed onshore elements of EGL 3&4 would be in the districts of East Lindsey, Boston, and South Holland, in Lincolnshire, and the district of King’s Lynn and West Norfolk, in Norfolk.
+In England, the proposed onshore elements of EGL 3 and 4 would be in the districts of East Lindsey, Boston, and South Holland, in Lincolnshire, and the district of King’s Lynn and West Norfolk, in Norfolk.
 NGET have confirmed that, following evaluation of their cable routeing options which they presented previously, they are progressing with the option which passes through Cambridgeshire, making Cambridgeshire County Council a host authority for the scheme.

 Latest news